 In addition, adult actors are being sought to portray the physical and vocal likenesses of Marvin Gaye and Smokey Robinson.
 An additional African-American actor with a low bass range (solid low C) and female African-American singers who can cover the songs of Diana Ross are also being sought during these calls.

 Auditions will take place in Detroit and New York City on Nov.
 3; followed by Los Angeles on Nov.
 10; Chicago on Nov.
 18; and Atlanta on Dec.
 1.

-Gordy, who also authored the book to Motown, is producing the musical along with Tony winner Kevin McCollum (Rent, In the Heights, Avenue Q) and Sony Music CEO Doug Morris.
+Click here for more information on the auditions.
+Online submissions are also being accepted.
+Gordy, who also authored the book to Motown, is producing the musical along with Tony winner Kevin McCollum ( Rent, In the Heights, Avenue Q) and Sony Music CEO Doug Morris.
 The jukebox musical will begin Broadway previews March 11, 2013, towards an April 14, 2013, opening.

 Charles Randolph-Wright will direct Motown, which will be studded with songs made famous by Smokey Robinson and The Miracles, Diana Ross and The Supremes, Marvin Gaye, Stevie Wonder, The Temptations, Michael Jackson and The Jackson Five.

 The musical promises "a gripping story about the protégés and stars of a uniquely talented musical family who, under Berry Gordy's guidance, began as 'the Sound of Young America' and went on to become some of the greatest superstars of all time."

 For tickets visit Telecharge.com.